DingXiaoH/RepVGG/README.md

 [Scaling Up Your Kernels to 31x31: Revisiting Large Kernel Design in CNNs](https://arxiv.org/abs/2203.06717)\
 [code](https://github.com/DingXiaoH/RepLKNet-pytorch).

 2. **RepOptimizer** uses **Gradient Re-parameterization** to train powerful models efficiently.
 The training-time model is as simple as the inference-time.
-It also addresses the problem of quantization.\
+It also addresses the problem of quantization. **It has already been used in YOLOv6.** \
 [Re-parameterizing Your Optimizers rather than Architectures](https://arxiv.org/pdf/2205.15242.pdf)\
 [code](https://github.com/DingXiaoH/RepOptimizers).